base-org/web/apps/base-docs/base-camp/docs/introduction-to-solidity/solidity-overview.md

 ### Contract Size Limit

-[EIP-170] introduced a compiled byte-code size limit of **24 kB** to Ethereum Smart Contracts.
+[EIP-170] introduced a compiled byte-code size limit of **24 KiB** (24,576 B) to Ethereum Smart Contracts.
 Read that sentence again, as you're probably not used to thinking in this small of a number!

 While there isn't an exact ratio of lines of code to compiled byte-code size, you're limited to deploying contracts that are approximately 300-500 lines of Solidity.